Chicago Crane Accident Attorney

 The legal team at Horwitz, Horwitz & Associates is committed to protecting your rights and to doing all that we can to help seek the level of compensation you deserve.
 We have helped Illinois families achieve more than $1 billion in settlements over our years in practice.

 It won’t cost you a penny to have us assess your case and your options.
 If you decide to move forward, you won’t be asked to pay until your case is concluded.
-Contact us to schedule a free consultation.
+Contact the Chicago construction accident lawyers to set up a free consultation.

 The Potential for Liability